briansimiyuj/doctor-appointment-app/README.md

           b.
 Set the appointment to add notes state to null
           c.
 Remove the appointment from localStorage

+      *View Notes Function*

+      View notes function will open a modal to view notes of the appointment.

+        1. Create a state for view notes modal visibility and initialize it to false
+        2. Create a state for appointment to view notes and initialize it with data from localStorage if available, otherwise null
+        3. Create a function to open the view notes modal
+          a.
+Set the view notes modal visibility state to true
+          b.
+Save the appointment to localStorage for persistence
+          c.
+Set the appointment to view notes state to the appointment parameter

+        4. Create a function to close the view notes modal
+          a.
+Set the view notes modal visibility state to false
+          b.
+Set the appointment to view notes state to null
+          c.
+Remove the appointment from localStorage

       *Update Appointment Status Function*

       Update appointment status function will update the status of the appointment.